 Prescription reading glasses prescribed by your eye doctor are more expensive than the ones you’d find at your local drugstore.
 But here’s why you may want to spend a little bit more on reading glasses that meet your specific needs.

 Ever wondered what all the letters and numbers in your glasses prescription mean?
 Wish you could understand and read your prescription?
-Here’s a quick guide from our Midtown eye care team to help you become an expert at reading your prescription!
-Your Glasses Prescription If you take a look at...
+Here’s a quick guide from our Woodcliff Lake eye care team to help you become an expert at reading your prescription!
+Your Glasses Prescription If you take a look...

 Myopia, often referred to as nearsightedness, is an eye disease in which the eye elongates more than it should, causing light to be focused in front of the retina instead of on the retina’s surface.
 Essentially, your child’s eye is growing too long.
 Because the eye elongates and grows with...